-This is part of the DaVinci Resolve Effects series.
+(Today’s post is part of the DaVinci Resolve Effects series.)

-You can make your object shine and sparkle with the built-in “Glow” effect in Resolve.
+For more details on how to make your object shine and sparkle with this built-in “Glow” effect in Resolve, read on!

 This is how the video will look with the glow effect applied, followed by a short tutorial to achieve the look!